 We can advise you about contesting a will (also referred to as challenging a will or disputing a will) after someone has passed away.

 We can also assist you in defending a will challenge if you are a beneficiary or executor of a disputed will.
 Again, it is important to seek specialist advice from a solicitor experienced in dealing with such claims.

 If you have not been provided for sufficiently when someone has died, whether they had a will or not, you may be eligible to make an Inheritance Act claim.

-Our specialist team has considerable experience in representing parties in will dispute cases.
+Our specialist has considerable experience in representing parties in will dispute cases.
 We understand that entering into a dispute following the loss of a loved one can be difficult and are sensitive to the issues that can arise during the course of such a claim.

 Whoever we represent we will work hard to achieve a settlement out of court wherever possible and we regularly represent clients at mediation.
 However, if court proceedings are required and in your best interests we will pursue matters to a contested hearing.